 These subtle ‘decoy’ movements are a common feature of the midfielder’s game.
 He also uses them when in possession of the ball, dribbling away from the central space before passing to a teammate who can progress towards goal.

 The second clip shows him doing exactly that.
 Having scanned the middle of the field, he moves off towards the wing to receive from left-back Nicolas Tagliafico.
-Upon taking the ball, he takes it further away from the centre, increasing the amount of space for a teammate to exploit.
+He then takes the ball further away from the centre, increasing the amount of space for a teammate to exploit.
 De Ligt arrives to carry the play through the gap, before firing home from long-range.

 Creating these spaces isn’t the only element required to execute Ten Hag’s system, of course.
 As seen with De Ligt’s goal, it is also important that players are constantly scanning the field, ready to take advantage of the space when it opens up.